Drexel-UHC/interactivity/obsidian_interactivity/zettle/GSAP - ScrollTrigers.md

 #### **Markers** are special points in the timeline that can be used to label specific frames or positions in an animation.
 Markers can be added to the timeline using the `addLabel()` method

+#### **pinning** refers to the ability to fix an element to a specific position in the viewport while animating it.
+This is typically used in scroll-based animations where an element needs to remain fixed relative to the viewport as the user scrolls.

+#### **snapping** refers to the ability to create animations that "snap" to specific positions or values.
+This is often used in scroll-based animations or in user interface (UI) animations where elements need to snap into place when interacting with the UI